 The peg fixes the exchange rate of each countries currency to the dollar.
-When the dollar fell 40 percent between 2002 and 2014, it created an inflation rate of 10 percent in these countries.
+When the dollar fell 40% between 2002 and 2014, it created an inflation rate of 10% in these countries.
 It forced the price of oil and other commodities to increase.
-If they removed the peg to the dollar, they would not need to buy so many Treasurys to stabilize their exchange rate.
-That would cause the dollar to decline further, causing inflation in the United States.
+If they removed the peg to the dollar, they would not need to buy so many Treasuries to stabilize their exchange rate.
+That would cause the dollar to decline, causing inflation in the United States.

-But it would also mean that oil is no longer priced in dollars.
+It would also mean that oil is no longer priced in dollars.
 That could result in lower oil prices.
-But nothing will happen quickly as potential implications need to be well-studied.
+But nothing will happen quickly since potential implications need to be studied further.